mousemke/flounder/README.md

 + [build] search works in react
 + [build] search is now mandataory enabled in a multiTag box (#7)
 + [build] React now sets platform and isIos
++ [build] original elements are now restored on destroy in the case of a select as a target
 + [demo] fixed minor issues on the demo
 + [demo] changed debug button
 + [api] removed querySelector from the api calls